proctorf/HIST289/index.md

 **Final Report (7.5%) --** Your Final Report will consist of two parts:

-1)  Critically evaluates the prototype website that we construct
-    > throughout the final weeks of the semester.
-Your essay will assign
-    > and defend a "grade" for our project, explaining your reasoning
-    > for your assessment of various elements of the project.
-If you had
-    > collaborators on your project, you will assess their work as well.
+1)  Critically evaluates the prototype website that we construct throughout the final weeks of the semester.
+Your essay will assign and defend a "grade" for our project, explaining your reasoning for your assessment of various elements of the project.
+If you had collaborators on your project, you will assess their work as well.

-2)  Write a short essay, or podcast, wherein you reflect on your growth
-    > as a (digital) historian.
-Identify your greatest strength and
-    > greatest weakness that you have discovered as a result of taking
-    > this course.
-Describe your greatest achievement and your most epic
-    > fail from the semester. **Detailed instructions will follow.**
+2)  Write a short essay, or podcast, wherein you reflect on your growth as a (digital) historian.
+Identify your greatest strength and greatest weakness that you have discovered as a result of taking this course.
+Describe your greatest achievement and your most epic fail from the semester. **Detailed instructions will follow.**

-3)  You may also take the time to make substantive suggestions on how to
-    > refine or improve course?
+3)  You may also take the time to make substantive suggestions on how to refine or improve course?
 Does the 2X80mins work?
-Would you prefer
-    > a different schedule?
-Would you prefer to do the technical
-    > tutorials as homework and to focus more class time on content?
-Did
-    > you have sufficient time to complete your digital creative work?
-    > What other questions should I be asking you to consider relative
-    > to the class?
+Would you prefer a different schedule?
+Would you prefer to do the technical tutorials as homework and to focus more class time on content?
+Did you have sufficient time to complete your digital creative work?
+What other questions should I be asking you to consider relative to the class?

-> **Final Project (20%) --** The exact form of this element of the
-> assignment is largely up to students and or teams of students.
-> Students will be expected to produce digital history.
-This could take
-> the form of an extended podcast, an extended non-linear or "gamed"
-> history, a series of visualizations.
-Each of these will require a
-> narrative component, a write-up of your findings in a more traditional
-> "history paper" format.
->
+4) Reflect on the role of genAI in your work as a digital historian.
+Has our class altered your vision of or your approach to genAI?

+**Final Project (20%) --** The exact form of this element of the assignment is largely up to students and or teams of students.
+Students will be expected to produce digital history.
+This could take the form of an extended podcast, an extended non-linear or "gamed" history, a series of visualizations.
+Each of these will require a narrative component, a write-up of your findings in a more traditional "history paper" format.

-> **Project Presentation (7.5%) -** During the final week of the
-> semester (format TBD), each student group will present their final
-> digital project to the class and invited guests.
-This will also be an
-> opportunity to reflect on your experiences.
-This will likely take
-> place outside of class.
+**Project Presentation (7.5%) -** During the final week of the semester (format TBD), each student group will present their final digital project to the class and invited guests.
+This will also be an opportunity to reflect on your experiences.
+This will likely take place outside of class.*More specific instructions will follow.*
->
-> *More specific instructions will follow.*

-**Acknowledgements --** As a relative novice in Digital Humanities, one who wholeheartedly embraces William Cronon's notion of being a "lifelong" learner, this course is the product of work of others; my Digital Humanities Summer Institute instructors Ian Gregory, Jessica Otis and Jon Simpson, and Ryan Cordell; my European Summer University in Digital Humanities instructors Simone Rebora and Giovanni Vitale;
+**Acknowledgements --** As a relative novice in Digital Humanities, one who wholeheartedly embraces William Cronon's notion of being a "lifelong" learner, this course is the product of work of others; my Digital Humanities Summer Institute instructors Anastasia Salter and John Murray, Ian Gregory, Jessica Otis and Jon Simpson, and Ryan Cordell; my European Summer University in Digital Humanities instructors Simone Rebora and Giovanni Vitale;
 Educational Technology Specialists at Denison who have put up with me